Dystopian literature remains popular with middle school students… and they can’t seem to get enough of this genre.

 This novel:

-- edge-of-your-seat tension when the subversive group is exposed
+- Keeps you on the edge of your seet when the subversive group is exposed.

 8. The Roar by Emma Clayton

-- Milka’s belief that his sister is still living and that the government is hiding her
+- Mika’s belief that his sister is still living and that the government is hiding her.

-- a government sponsored “Fit” campaign that Milka refuses to take part in (he is NOT drinking the kool aid!)
+- a government sponsored “Fit” campaign that Mika refuses to take part in (he is NOT drinking the kool aid!)

 10. The White Mountains by John Christopher